luncliff/coroutine/ReadMe.md

 * Help understanding of the C++ Coroutines
 * Provide meaningful design example with the feature

 In that perspective, the library will be maintained as small as possible.
-Have fun with them. **And try your own coroutines !**
+Have fun with them.
+And try your own coroutines!

+**If you are looking for another materials, visit [the MattPD's collection](https://gist.github.com/MattPD/9b55db49537a90545a90447392ad3aeb#file-cpp-std-coroutines-draft-md)!**

 ## Developer Note